jedisct1/piknik/README.md

 Piknik seamlessly transfers URLs, code snipppets, documents, virtually anything, between (possibly firewalled) hosts.
 No SSH needed.

-Fill in the clipboard ("copy") a host with whatever comes in to the standard input:
+Fill in the clipboard ("copy") with whatever comes in to the standard input:

 ```bash
 $ pkc